 Preservation age

-This is the earliest age that you can access your super under normal circumstances.
+Generally speaking, this is the earliest age that you can access your super under normal circumstances.
+It is calculated based on your year of birth.
+Your preservation age is not the same as your pension age.

-This is the age when you can access Australia’s Age Pension, provided that you meet the eligibility criteria – including that you’re an Australian resident and that you pass the income and assets tests.
+This is the age when you can access Australia’s Age Pension, provided that you meet certain eligibility criteria.
+It is calculated based on your date of birth.

 Preservation age